kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 ### Top-Level Stack View

-Select all five stack views in the outline view:
+**Command-click** to select all five top-level stack views in the outline view (don't select the nested stack view that contains the Weather label):

 ![bordered width=75%](images/34-select-all-stack-views-in-outline_640x264.png)